scvalex/ltc/reference/README.md

 determine the latest value written to the system".
 This is not true in LTc, as according to special relativity, "time is a local phenomenon".

+### Vector Clocks \cite{vector-clocks}

+Since, according to Special Relativity, "time is a local phenomenon", we cannot use normal timestamps to version updates.
+We instead use vector clocks, a kind of timestamp designed specifically for distributed system.
+These are basically vectors Lamport timestamps.